Whitlyne/Whitlyne/README.md

 # 💫 About Me:
-Full stack web developer in coopérative training<br>Student at University of Burgundy
+<br>Student at University of Burgundy

 # 💻 Tech Stack: